tewarid/tewarid.github.io/_posts/2017/2017-11-04-grasp-solid-for-effective-object-oriented-programming.md

 _Low Coupling (LC)_

 Creation, inheritance, type reference, and message passing, all result in coupling.
-Assign responsibility such that coupling is low.
+Assign responsibility such that coupling is low between objects that are not closely related in state and behavior.

 _Polymorphism_